Impulse Theatre Festival

 Over 3,500 visitors saw the online programme of the Impulse Theatre Festival.

-Parallel to the events of the Corona Crisis, Impulse have conceived a publication: "Lernen aus dem Lockdown – Nachdenken für Freies Theater" (Learning from the Lockdown - Reflection on Free Theatre) (working title) will be published in October 2020 by Alexander Verlag Berlin.
+Parallel to the events of the Corona Crisis, Impulse have conceived a publication: "Lernen aus dem Lockdown?
+Nachdenken für Freies Theater" (Learning from the Lockdown?
+Reflection on Free Theatre) was published in October 2020 by Alexander Verlag Berlin.
 The publication brings together contributions by actors from the independent scene and cultural policy on the insights, ideas and demands to which the Coronakrise has led them.

 In 2021 the 30th anniversary is to be celebrated – together with the audience on location.
 Even programme items that could not be transferred to digital this year will be shown in Cologne, Düsseldorf and Mülheim an der Ruhr next year.